Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-Subtract.md

-# Divide
+# Subtract

-Menu Path : **Operator > Math > Arithmetic > Divide**
+Menu Path : **Operator > Math > Arithmetic > Subtract**

-The **Divide** Operator divides the first input sequentially by all other inputs.
-For example, an input value of (1, 2) / (3, 4, 5) outputs (0.33, 0.5, 0.2).
-And an input value of (1, 2) / 3 outputs (0.33, 0.66).
+The **Subtract** Operator takes the first input and subtracts all subsequent inputs from it.
+For example, an input of (1, 2) - (3, 4, 5) outputs (-2, -2, -5), and an input of (1, 2) - 3 outputs (-2, -1).

-This Operator accepts a number of input values of various types.
+This Operator accepts input values of various types.
 For the list of types this Operator can use, see [Available Types](#AvailableTypes).
-This Operator interprets any missing input as a value of **1** and always returns a value in the largest vector type of its input.
-It sees scalar values such as float, Int, and uint as the largest vector and uses the value in all the vector's fields.
+The **Subtract** Operator interprets any missing input as **0** and always returns a value in the largest vector type of its input.
+It sees scalar values such as float, int, and uint as the largest vector and uses the value in all the vector's fields.

 ## Operator properties